sebaxj/pi-musical-keyboard/README.md

 TODO:

 1) Figure out how to play different notes using the audio jack on the Pi
-2) Adjust keyboard module to correlate scancode to sepcific note to be played
+2) Adjust keyboard module to correlate scancode to specific note to be played
 3) Create graphical interface of a 1-octave piano